I was scared. I should have been thrilled, but I was scared.

 It was great that Jim was interested in working with me, but Jim was a marketing person, not an engineering VP.
 So I still had the same problem of finding a great VP Engineering.

-Now there were two of us working on solving the problem.
+However, now there were two of us working on solving the problem.
 That meant we could leverage Jim’s network of contacts in addition to my network of contracts.

 Jim suggested we meet with “John”.
 Jim and John had worked together under my old mentor and boss, Ziya.